Zhejiang Wanli University

-Zhejiang Wanli University (浙江万里学院 (Zhejiang Wanli College)), formerly the Ningbo Branch of Zhejiang Agricultural University (浙江农业大学宁波分校), is a private college in Ningbo, Zhejiang, China.
-The college is operated by the private Zhejiang Wanli Education Group Company.
+Zhejiang Wanli University (浙江万里学院 (Zhejiang Wanli College)), formerly the Ningbo Branch of Zhejiang Agricultural University (浙江农业大学宁波分校), is a public university in Ningbo, Zhejiang, China.

+The college is operated by the Zhejiang Wanli Education Group Company (state owned).
+The university has been specially approved by the Chinese Ministry of Education to pilot a market-oriented operating mechanism.
+According to the Zhejiang Provincial Department of Education, Zhejiang Wanli University's total allocated budget is 2.36 billion yuan ($341.9 million USD).

 According to the 2023 Academic Ranking of World Universities (ARWU), it ranks 350th among Chinese institutions.

 History

 Early history

+In 1950，Zhejiang Provincial Ningbo Agricultural Technical School was established，the school is located at the site of Wuling College(武岭学院), which was established by Chiang Kai-shek.
 In 1958, the Ningbo Regional Agricultural Vocational School was established.
 In 1960, it merged with the Ningbo Regional Institute of Agricultural Sciences and the Ningbo Regional Agricultural Tools Research Institute to form Ningbo Agricultural College.
 The college was renamed Ningbo Regional Agricultural Vocational School in 1961.
 In 1971, it merged with Ningbo Forestry School to become the Ningbo Regional Agriculture and Forestry School.
 This institution was upgraded to Ningbo Regional Agricultural College in 1976.
 The following year, in 1977, the college became the Ningbo Branch of Zhejiang Agricultural University.
 In 1984, it was restructured as Zhejiang Rural Technical Teachers College.